Chirag-Jani/90DaysDSA/README.md

 # 90DaysDSA

-To see more details about what I learned and how I learned, see day specific text file in the folder.
+To see more details about what I learned and how I learned, see day-specific te xt file in the folder.

 Day 1 -
 I was already doing DSA so, Basics of Arrays, Strings, Pointers, Bit Manipulation Done.